Robust entanglement detection in arbitrary two-mode Gaussian state: a Stokes-like operator-based approach: Discussion

 In future, we would like to extend the scheme in Section~\ref{s3} for multimode systems together with finding out the optimal universal entanglement witnessing scheme for any given multi-mode Gaussian states.
-Also, a measurement-device independent scheme to detect entanglement in Gaussian states will be presented in a forthcoming paper.
+It is worth mentioning that recently, a measurement-device-independent scheme was proposed by Abiuso {\it et al.}~\cite{Abiuso2021} based on the witness provided in Ref.~\cite{Duan00}.
+However, the scheme is not universal, as partial information regarding the two-mode Gaussian state is needed to transform it into a "standard form" for testing.
+Since our entanglement detection scheme does not assume a specific structure for the two-mode Gaussian state, a measurement-device-independent method based on Stokes-like operators will be presented in a forthcoming paper.